hchapman/hchapman.github.io/research.md

 src="/res/img/knots/31_color.svg">
 <figcaption class="figure-caption text-left">A random trefoil knot diagram.
 It
-is believed that the <em>knotted core</em> of the diagram is small in relation to that of the whole diagram
+is believed that the <em>knotted core</em> of the diagram is small in relation to that of the whole diagram.
 </figcaption>
 </figure>
 </div>